 It is available in three different case variations: stainless steel, two-tone (rose gold and steel) or rose gold.
 We reviewed the two-tone model, which by the way, perfectly matches the brand new, caramel-colored Louis Cartier 24 Hour duffel bag that we also borrowed for the shoot.

 Thanks to short, articulated lugs, the watch fit very nicely on my wrist.
-Another nice touch, is the pierced lugs, which I personally think look cool, and that allow the strap to be removed easily with a small screwdriver.
+Another nice touch is the pierced lugs, which I personally think looks cool, and that allows the strap to be removed easily with a small screwdriver.
 Best of all though, is that the strap pivots to fit your wrist more snuggly than a typical spring bar attached strap.

 The case body is stainless steel, with a brushed matt finish.
 The 18k rose gold fluted bezel ring, which surrounds the uni-directional DLC treated steel dive bezel, has been fully polished.
 The lug edges and crown are also polished.
 The case back is stainless steel, which is gasket sealed and secured with 8 screws.
 Water-resistance is 300 meters.